-25 of the Best Examples of Effective FAQ Pages
+25 Best Examples Of Effective FAQ Pages

 In no small part, the importance of FAQ pages has been driven in recent years by the growth in voice search, mobile search, and personal/home assistants and speakers.

-These predominantly rely on the pre-results (Google Answers and Featured Snippets) and can be targeted specifically with FAQ pages.
+These predominantly rely on the pre-results (Google Answers and Featured Snippets) and can be explicitly targeted with FAQ pages.

+People need conversation, comparison, and support for most of their decision-making online and offline; FAQs can cater to them all.

-An effective FAQ page:
+An effective FAQ page seeks to:

-- Covers a broad range of intent (transactional, informational, etc.).
+- Cover a broad range of intent (transactional, informational, locational, etc.).

-- Frequently gets updated based on new data insights.
+- Stay updated based on new insights from your data, the industry, and broader best practices.

-- Lands new users to the website by solving problems.
+- Land new users to the website by solving problems and supporting return visits with regular additions and valuable expertise sharing.

-- Drives internal pageviews to other important pages.
+- Drive internal pageviews to other important pages and support key conversion paths.

-- Fuels blog (and deeper content) creation.
+- Fuel blog (and deeper content) creation logically and intuitively ties together semantically relevant content.

+- Shine a light on expertise, trust, and authority within your niche, giving your brand and key staff a platform to educate, inform, and support your community.

-Now let’s look at 25 great examples of FAQ page/resources, as well as why they’re so effective.
+Now let’s look at 25 great examples of FAQ pages/resources and why they’re so effective.

 1. Twitter

-Twitter’s FAQ made the list as it includes some nice personalization, easy to use search functionality, and it looks nice (something that few FAQ pages ever achieve).
+Twitter’s FAQ help center made a list as it factored in some fascinating personalization, easy-to-use search functionality, and has a positive user experience (something few FAQ pages ever achieve).

 2. YouTube